siesta-project/flos/README.md

 As an example the following bash commands enables the library:

     cd $HOME
-    git clone git@github.com:siesta-project/siesta-sfl.git
+    git clone git@github.com:siesta-project/flos.git
 	git submodule init
 	git submodule update
-	export LUA_PATH="$HOME/siesta-sfl/?.lua;$HOME/siesta-sfl/?/init.lua;$LUA_PATH"
+	export LUA_PATH="$HOME/flos/?.lua;$HOME/flos/?/init.lua;$LUA_PATH"

 and that is it.
-Now you can use the `sfl` library.
+Now you can use the `flos` library.

 ## Basic usage

 To enable this library you should add this to your Lua script:

-    local sfl = require "sfl"
+    local flos = require "flos"

-which enables you to interact with all implemented `sfl` implemented algorithms.
+which enables you to interact with all implemented `flos` implemented algorithms.

 ## Usage in SIESTA

-In principle `sfl` is not relying on the [SIESTA][siesta] routines and may be used as a regular Lua library, although it has been developed with [SIESTA][siesta] in mind.
+In principle `flos` is not relying on the [SIESTA][siesta] routines and may be used as a regular Lua library, although it has been developed with [SIESTA][siesta] in mind.